dhhyi/javascript-fullstack-temptation/pages/javascript-is-singlethreaded.md

 </v-click>

 <!--
-*read slide* [click]
+🟦 *read slide*

-A: Web Assembly Text for a function that adds two numbers.
+🟦 [click] Example in Web Assembly Text for a function that adds two numbers. *explain how to read it*

-*explain how to read it*
+🟥 You expect me to write code like this?

-D: You expect me to write code like this?
+🟦 No, this just makes WASM, which is binary code, readable.

-A: No, this just makes WASM, which is binary code, readable.
+🟦 A lot of languages can compile to WASM, like Rust, C, C++, Go, etc.

-A: A lot of languages can compile to WASM, like Rust, C, C++, Go, etc.
+🟦 [click] -> next slide
 -->

 ---